RamGI55/GameDevKnowledge/Readme.md

 - and...
 A pack of interview question

 ### Recent Update
+v 0.0.2
-v 0.0.1
+- Add the OpenGL Section for new project. v 0.0.1
 - Initial update of the note.
 - Updated the draft of the binary trees and state machine.